Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Kincumber is below the national average.
-The median income is $42,953 and the average income is $63,561.
-In comparison, Greater Sydney has a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Kincumber would be approximately $46,759 (median) and $69,193 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Kincumber all fall between the 21st and 25th percentiles nationally.
-Income analysis shows that 26.5% of the population (1,956 individuals) fall within the $1,500 - 2,999 income range, similar to the surrounding region where 30.9% occupy this bracket.
-Housing affordability pressures are severe in Kincumber, with only 79.1% of income remaining, ranking at the 17th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Kincumber's median income is $42,953 and average income is $63,561.
+This is lower than Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on an 8.86% Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $46,759 (median) and $69,193 (average).
+Census data shows that Kincumber's household, family, and personal incomes fall between the 21st and 25th percentiles nationally.
+Income analysis reveals that 26.5% of Kincumber's population earns within the $1,500 - $2,999 range, similar to the surrounding region where 30.9% occupy this bracket.
+Housing affordability pressures are severe in Kincumber, with only 79.1% of income remaining after housing costs, ranking at the 17th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income